alberto-lazari/masters-thesis/chapters/implementation.typ

 + Design: describes the component's design, outlining its responsibilities and interactions with other components in the system.
-  It also addresses special cases that the component must handle, with a focus on how its behavior differs from the equivalent component in the Android system.
+  It also addresses special cases that the component must handle, with a focus on how the behavior differs from its equivalent in the Android system.

 + Implementation: explains how the design concepts are realized in practice, providing a detailed look at the classes that implement previously identified design requirements.